 While much of the Broadway cast returned for the extension, Rent actor Jesse L. Martin (who played Gratiano) and Seth Numrich (Lorenzo) departed the production for other projects.
 Numrich is leading the Broadway production of War Horse for Lincoln Center Theater.

-The Merchant cast also includes Shakespeare in the Park company members Byron Jennings (Inherit the Wind) as Antonio, Heather Lind as Jessica, Gerry Bamman (Mrs. Farnsworth) as the Duke of Venice, Matthew Rauch (Still Life) as Solanio and Richard Topol (Awake and Sing!) as Tubal.
+David Aaron Baker ( Why Torture Is Wrong at the Public) stepped into the role of Gratiano, while understudy Thomas Michael Hammond moved up to the role of Lorenzo.
+Actor Brian Sgambati ( Prelude to a Kiss at the Huntington) joined the ensemble for the extension.
+The Merchant cast also includes Shakespeare in the Park company members Byron Jennings ( Inherit the Wind) as Antonio, Heather Lind as Jessica, Gerry Bamman ( Mrs. Farnsworth) as the Duke of Venice, Matthew Rauch ( Still Life) as Solanio and Richard Topol ( Awake and Sing!) as Tubal.

 Returning ensemble members include Happy Anderson, Liza J. Bennett, Bryce Gill, Jade Hawk, Bethany Heinrich, Tia James, Kelsey Kurz, Brian Macdonald and Dorien Makhloghi.
 The Broadway run also includes new ensemble members Glenn Fleshler, Luke Forbes, Herb Foster, Thomas M. Hammond, Curt Hostetter, Dorien Makhloghi, Kim Martin-Cotten and Baylen Thomas.